-Getting to Muir Woods from San Francisco can be a bit of a windy drive, however if you go during the summer/peak times they will have a shuttle that will take you there from Sausalito Ferry Pier (shuttle 66F) or Pohono Street Park and Ride (shuttle 66).
-See shuttle schedule for more information.
-The shuttles cost $5 per person for the round trip, but it’s well spent since you don’t have to worry about finding parking at the lot up by the park.
+Getting to Muir Woods from San Francisco can be a bit of a windy drive, however if you go during the summer/peak times they will have a shuttle that will take you there from Sausalito Ferry Pier & Marin City Hub (shuttle 66F) or Pohono Street Park and Ride (shuttle 66).

-Muir Woods National Monument costs $10 per person to get in, in return you get very well-maintained paths and bathrooms!
+Muir Woods National Monument costs $10 per person to get in, but in return for the ticket price you get very well-maintained paths and bathrooms!
 The most amazing thing to see in Muir Woods are all of the old-growth redwoods.

 Fun Fact: The average age of the coastal redwoods at Muir Woods is between 600-800 years old.
 The oldest redwood is 1200 years old and they can live up to 2200 years.
 (National Park Service)

 My favorite trail route is the Main Trail (from the Visitor’s Center) to the Ben Johnson Trail and returning back to the Visitor’s Center via the Dipsea Trail.
 It’s only approximately 4mi so it’s easily doable within a few hours and you get to see a lot of beautiful redwoods.
 See map for more information.
 Most of the trail is shaded by the redwoods but there is an elevation gain so it might take longer than you expect.